-In addition to AD, this National Plan addresses Alzheimer's Disease-Related Dementias (ADRD) consistent with the approach Congress used in NAPA.
-ADRD include frontotemporal dementia (FTD), Lewy body dementia (LBD), vascular cognitive impairment/dementia, and mixed dementias -- especially Alzheimer's mixed with cerebrovascular disease or Lewy bodies.
+In addition to AD, this National Plan addresses Alzheimer's Disease and Related Dementias (ADRD) consistent with the approach Congress used in NAPA.
+ADRD include frontotemporal dementia (FTD), Lewy body dementia (LBD), vascular contributions to cognitive impairment and dementia (VCID), and mixed dementias -- especially AD mixed with cerebrovascular disease or Lewy bodies.
 It is often difficult to distinguish between AD and ADRDs in terms of clinical presentation and diagnosis.
 Some of the basic neurodegenerative processes have common pathways.
 People with these forms of dementia and their families and caregivers face similar challenges in finding appropriate and necessary medical care and community-based services.
 As such, many of the actions described in this plan are designed to address these conditions collectively.

 The first symptom of AD, and sometimes ADRD, is often memory impairment.
 However, in ADRD, poor attention and executive function, behavioral disorders, visual disturbances, sleep disruption or motor symptoms can often be the presenting symptoms.
 As the disease progresses, memory can decline, and other functions like language skills and decision making become more difficult.
 Personality and behavior changes often occur.
 Over time, a person with the disease may no longer recognize family and friends.
 Eventually, persons who survive with AD/ADRD are completely reliant on others for assistance with even the most basic ADLs, such as eating.6, 7